abhishekkumar269/web-scraping-portfolio/Books_to_Scrape/README.md

-# NSE Stock Data Scraper 📊
+# Books to Scrape Data Extractor 📚

 ## 📌 Overview
-    This project scrapes stock market data from the **NSE (National Stock Exchange of India)** website using Python.
+    This project Scrapes book details, prices, and ratings from the BooksToScrape website. website using Python.
     It collects real-time market data, processes it, and stores it in a CSV file for further analysis.

 ---